Macr0phag3/Fractal_Tree/fractal_tree/README.md

 ## Introduction

-How do Python draw a tree?
+How do Python draw a tree step by step?

 Using `turtle` and recursion~